Frank Richards (performer): In popular culture

 A short clip of Richards performing his cannonball trick has become a well-known example of stock footage in popular culture.

 In the Freakazoid! episode "The Chip: Part 1", the clip is shown as the character Roddy MacStew says that he has seen many strange things in his lifetime, which include a man being hit in the abdomen with a cannonball.
 It was also used in the 1977 documentary Gizmo!, The Fairly OddParents episode "Fairly OddBaby", and the Chuck episode "Chuck versus the Fear of Death", as well as being referenced in the Seinfeld episode "The Apology".

 Richards's cannonball act was parodied in The Simpsons episode "Homerpalooza", where Homer Simpson becomes a carnival freak catching cannonballs, but quits after it is revealed it would kill him to keep going.

-In TV Series Futurama episode The Problem with Popplers, archive footage of Richards's cannonball act appears in the big screen of the opening.
+In TV series Futurama episode "The Problem with Popplers", archive footage of Richards's cannonball act appears in the big screen of the opening.

-Other uses include a still image from the clip being used for the cover of the album Van Halen III and stuntman Preston Lacy reenacting the trick in the opening to Jackass 3D.
+Other uses include a still image from the clip for the cover of the album Van Halen III and stuntman Preston Lacy reenacting the trick in the opening to Jackass 3D.